nf-core/taxprofiler/docs/output.md

 </details>

-The main taxonomic profiling file from Kraken2 is the `_combined_reports.txt` or `*report.txt` file.
-The former provides you the broadest over view of the taxonomic profiling results across all samples against a single databse, where you get two columns for each sample e.g. `2_all` and `2_lvl`, as well as a summarised column summing up across all samples `tot_all` and `tot_lvl`.
+The main taxonomic classification file from Kraken2 is the `_combined_reports.txt` or `*report.txt` file.
+The former provides you the broadest over view of the taxonomic classification results across all samples against a single databse, where you get two columns for each sample e.g. `2_all` and `2_lvl`, as well as a summarised column summing up across all samples `tot_all` and `tot_lvl`.
 The latter gives you the most information for a single sample.
 The report file is also used for the taxpasta step.

-You will only recieve the FASTQs and `*classifiedreads.txt` file if you supply `--kraken2_save_reads` and/or `--kraken2_save_readclassification` parameters to the pipeline.
+You will only receive the FASTQs and `*classifiedreads.txt` file if you supply `--kraken2_save_reads` and/or `--kraken2_save_readclassification` parameters to the pipeline.

 ### KrakenUniq